Philip K. Dick

 How many books has Philip K. Dick written?

-Philip K. Dick has written 79 books across 10 series.
+Philip K. Dick has written 87 books across 11 series, excluding contributions to anthologies.

 • 1 book in the Blade Runner Series